rich-murphey/sqlx-actix-streaming/README.md

 # sqlx-actix-streaming
-Stream sqlx database query results to an actix HTTP (streaming) response body.
+Stream sqlx database query results via an actix-web HTTP response.

-In the example below, a sqlx query response is streamed as an HTTP response body.
+In the example below, a SQL query result is streamed via an HTTP response body.
 For a very large response body (megabytes or larger) this can significantly reduce latency compared to buffering the entire response before sending.

 In the /widgets HTTP API method below:

-* sqlx::query_as!().fetch() is a borrowed stream of WidgetRecords.
+* sqlx::query_as!().fetch() is a stream of WidgetRecords that borrows a database connection.
-* RowStream::gen() converts it to an owned stream of WidgetRecords.
+* RowStream::pin() wraps it with an owned database connection.
-* ByteStream::json_array() converts it to a text stream of a json array.
+* ByteStream::pin() converts it to a json text stream.
 * HttpResponse.streaming() streams it to the client.

+Note the two closures.
+The first generates the stream of WidgetRecords.
+The second closure converts an individual WidgetRecords to json text using serde.
+ByteStream wraps them in json array syntax ('[', ',' and ']') by default, though they are configurable.

 ````rust
 #[derive(Serialize, FromRow)]